 Green salad using lettuces picked that afternoon

-The cassoulet was a rich dish and being a regional area we suppose that beef reigns supreme.
+_ _The cassoulet was a rich dish and being a regional area we suppose that beef reigns supreme.
 Whilst I would not have ordered this in this weather I do enjoy the Berkshire pork belly and beefalo cassoulet which is just packed with flavour and is a fall apart texture.
-The eye fillet is cooked well done so I leave this as I don’t enjoy well done meat but the cassoulet?
+The eye fillet is cooked well done so I leave this as I don't enjoy well done meat but the cassoulet?
 Well I just had to ask for that recipe.
 The first cooking takes about six hours and this cassoulet is about two weeks old with rich flavours.
 Am I game to make this at home?
 Absolutely!

 Fruit salad

-And it’s not often I go for a fruit salad but in hot, sticky weather then there’s nothing better (apart from ice cream).
+_ _And it's not often I go for a fruit salad but in hot, sticky weather then there's nothing better (apart from ice cream).
 The strawberries are exquisitely sweet, there is also sweet mango flesh and just for balance, some passionfruit as well as some vanilla panna cotta cubes and finely chiffonade mint to freshen it up even further.

 The next morning after a refreshingly good night’s sleep.
 The night before I fell asleep as soon as my head hit the pillow and there are some noisy neighbours that seem to like yelling and beating their chest and stomping about which is odd for this calibre of accommodation.